givingjar/blog.givingjar.org/_posts/2016-01-06-charity-spotlight-michigan-remembers-9-11.md

 preview-image: /img/spotlight/michigan-remembers-9-11/michigan-remembers-9-11-logo.jpg
 snippet: >
-    Michigan Remembers 9/11 wants to make sure the significance of the tragic events on September 11, 2001 live on in Michigan for all generations.
+    Michigan Remembers 9/11 wants to make sure the significance of the tragic events on September 11, 2001 lives on in Michigan for all generations.
 They know that high school graduates this year may not have any personal recollection of that day, and they are helping to educate our youth so that the tragedy of 9/11 will long be remembered.
 ---

-[Michigan Remembers 9/11][1] wants to make sure the significance of the tragic events on September 11, 2001 live on in the minds and hearts of Michiganders for generations to come.
+[Michigan Remembers 9/11][1] wants to make sure the significance of the tragic events on September 11, 2001 lives on in the minds and hearts of Michiganders for generations to come.
 They know that high school graduates this year may not have any personal recollection of that day, though, and they are helping to educate our youth so that the tragedy of 9/11 will long be remembered.

 In this charity spotlight I spoke with the Treasurer of Michigan Remembers 9/11, Scott Watkins.